emilnuutinen/finsquad/results.md

 | samples                 |    12110 |     12134 |
 | total                   |    11873 |     11873 |

-- v3: Same as Finnish v3, but Eng -> Fin -> Eng translated
+- Eng-MT: Same as Finnish v3, but Eng -> Fin -> Eng translated
 - BERT-base: Using the Hugginface dataset and BERT-base model
 - Same training arguments with both models